yesworkflow-org/yw-prototypes/README.md

     model.workflow             Name of top-level workflow in model

-    graph.datalabel            Info to display in data nodes: NAME, URI, or BOTH graph.dotcomments          SHOW or HIDE comments in dot files graph.dotfile              Name of GraphViz DOT file to write graph to graph.edgelabels           SHOW or HIDE labels on edges in process and data views graph.layout               Direction of graph layout: TB, LR, RL, or BT
+    graph.datalabel            Info to display in data nodes: NAME, URI, or BOTH graph.dotcomments          Include comments in dot file (ON or OFF) graph.dotfile              Name of GraphViz DOT file to write graph to graph.edgelabels           SHOW or HIDE labels on edges in process and data views graph.layout               Direction of graph layout: TB, LR, RL, or BT